AntonqMC/MCapeRenderer/README.md

 # YOU NEED NODE.JS TO USE IT!
 ## Tutorial:
 1. download it
-2. drag the cape, background and skin to `assets` folder, and rename them:
+2. drag the cape, background for cape render, background for elytra render and skin to `assets` folder, and rename them:
+- background (cape) - `backgroundcape.png`
-- background - `background.png`
+- background (elytra) - `backgroundelytra.png`
 - cape - `cape.png`
 - skin - `skin.png`
 3. run `setup.bat`